OB-lab/James_et_al._2021-MBE/README.md

 fsc26 -t D00_H00.tpl -n100000 -m -e D00_H00.est -M -L60 -c10 -q
 ```

-The ```-t``` and  ```-e``` flags specify the template and estimation files, respectively, ```-n``` flag specifies the number of SFS simulations to fit to the data, ```-M``` flag indicates to perform parameter estimation by maximum composite likelihood from the SFS, ```-L``` flag specifies the number of optimisation cycles, ```-c``` specifies the number of threads to be used for simulations, and ```-q``` flag keeps output messages at the minimum level.
+The ```-t``` and  ```-e``` flags specify the template and estimation files, respectively, the ```-n``` flag specifies the number of SFS simulations to fit to the data, the ```-M``` flag indicates to perform parameter estimation by maximum composite likelihood from the SFS, the ```-L``` flag specifies the number of optimisation cycles, the ```-c``` specifies the number of threads to be used for simulations, and the ```-q``` flag keeps output messages at the minimum level.

 Reaching realible results depends at some extend on how well the parameters space is explored.
-For this, every model should be independently run between 50 and 100 times and the results of the run with the best maximum likelihood value should be picked up.
+For this, every model should be independently run between 50 and 100 times and the results of the run with the best maximum likelihood value should be picked up for further analysis.
 The custum Perl script ```mkdir_in.pl``` helps to create the required directories and copy the input files into them for launching the independent runs.

 ```
 perl mkdir_in.pl 7 75